Communication of the Trump administration during the COVID-19 pandemic: Use or lack of use of masks by Trump

 In May 2020, Trump did not publicly wear a mask during press appearances at a Honeywell factory producing masks, nor at a Ford Motor Company plant in Ypsilanti, Michigan on May 21.
-At the Ford plant, Trump did wear a mask, but took it off before appearing for the media; he argued that he "didn't want to give the press the pleasure" of seeing him wearing a mask.

-Following the visit, the state's Attorney General Dana Nessel announced that she would issue a warning to Ford for violations of Michigan health orders, which require the wearing of masks in all enclosed public spaces.
-She also criticized Trump on Twitter, calling him a "petulant child", and arguing that he was a bad role model for the country, and had endangered the factory's workers.
-In response, Trump chastised Nessel for "taking her anger and stupidity" out on Ford, and suggested that the company "might get upset with you and leave the state, like so many other companies have—until I came along and brought business back to Michigan."
+He removed his mask before appearing for the media, saying he "didn't want to give the press the pleasure" of seeing him wearing a mask.
+Following the visit, Michigan Attorney General Dana Nessel announced that she would issue a warning to Ford for violations of Michigan health orders, which require the wearing of masks in all enclosed public spaces.
+She also criticized Trump on Twitter.
+In response, Trump chastised Nessel for "taking her anger and stupidity" out on Ford.

-On May 26, Trump said that it was "very unusual" for Joe Biden to wear a face mask during a public appearance at a Memorial Day ceremony, because he was "standing outside with his wife, perfect conditions, perfect weather".
-Trump also said that "that was fine" and that he "wasn't criticizing" Biden.
-Trump also shared a Twitter post ridiculing the outfit by Fox News commentator Brit Hume.
+On May 26, Trump said that it was "very unusual" for Joe Biden to wear a face mask during a public appearance at an outdoor Memorial Day ceremony.
 In an interview, Biden responded by saying that "Presidents are supposed to lead, not engage in folly and be falsely masculine."
 Also that day, Trump asked a journalist to remove his face mask while asking a question.
 The journalist refused, saying he would talk louder.
 Trump reacted by accusing the journalist of wanting "to be politically correct."

 In an interview with Fox Business on July 1, Trump stated he was "all for masks" and would wear one in public if social distancing was not possible, although arguing that he would not usually be in such a situation, and questioned whether a nationwide mandate for wearing masks in public would be effective, since it would apply in "places in the country where people stay very long distance" already.
 On July 14 in an interview with CBS News, Trump similarly urged Americans to wear masks "if it's necessary".